A screaming staff beckons deeper investigation (courtesy of Bay Integrated Marketing)

-Attitudes Finally, an attitude is a hypothetical construct that is formed from one’s beliefs and values.
+Finally, an attitude is a hypothetical construct that is formed from your beliefs and values.
 It represents an individual or group’s affinity and perspective.

 Attitudes can be positive or negative.
 They are often related to a specific entity, activity or object – ie a person, place, thing, or event.
 As you’d imagine, the manifestation of your colleague, boss, or subordinate’s actions are dependent on their attitudes.

 To effectively change the culture of your organisation, you need to understand the relationships between your employees’ beliefs, values and attitudes.

 It is counterproductive to set draconian rules to correct behaviours without gaining a deeper insight into why people do what they do based on their deep-rooted beliefs and corresponding values.